-A dependent person who is a relative can be cared for outside your home.
-However, if the person is not living with you they must live next door in a neighbouring residence, or on the same property, or within 2 km of your home.
-In addition, there must be a direct communication link between you (for example, a telephone line or alarm system).
+If the dependent person is a relative, they can be cared for outside your home.
+However, if the person is not living with you they must live either

-If the home carer earns income of up to €7,200 in their own right for the tax year, the full tax credit may be claimed.
+If the home carer has an income of up to €7,200 in their own right for the tax year, the full tax credit may be claimed.

 Reduced tax credit

-However, if the income exceeds €7,200, the difference between the actual income and €7,200 is calculated and then halved.
-The Home Carer's Tax Credit is then reduced by that amount.
+If the home carer's income exceeds €7,200, the amount of their income over €7,200 is halved and the tax credit is reduced by that amount.
 The following table gives examples of how the tax credit is calculated for different levels of income.

-You cannot claim the Standard Rate Cut-Off Point for dual income couples and the Home Carer’s Tax Credit.
-Your local tax office will help you to determine which is better for you.
+You cannot claim the increased Standard Rate Cut-Off Point for dual income couples and the Home Carer Tax Credit.
+Your Revenue office can help you decide which is better for you.

 You can claim Home Carer Tax Credit by using PAYE Services, which is available through Revenue's myAccount.
 You can also apply by completing a Home Carer Tax Credit claim form (pdf) and returning the form to your Revenue office.